Sara-Gandelman/Hands-On-Quantum-Cryptography-Undergraduate-Experimentation-with-the-B92-Protocol/README.md

 ## Simulation Codes

 This repository includes two MATLAB simulation codes that demonstrate key aspects of the B92 Quantum Key Distribution (QKD) protocol.
-Each simulation explores the "granted bits" proportion based on different measurement and eavesdropping scenarios, providing valuable insights into the behavior of the protocol.
+Each simulation explores the "granted bits" proportion under different scenarios.

-### 1. `B92_granted_bits_simulation_With_Eve_13_10_2024.m`
+### 1. `B92loop_Alice_bob_13_10_2024.m`
-This simulation introduces eavesdropping probabilities into the B92 protocol, allowing users to study the effects of an eavesdropper (Eve) on the proportion of "granted bits."
-It uses updated probabilities to reflect potential disturbances caused by eavesdropping attempts.
+This simulation focuses on the interaction between Alice and Bob in the absence of eavesdropping.
+It evaluates the proportion of "granted bits" while incorporating different probabilities for measurement outcomes according to the quantum mecanica calculations presented in the paper.

 #### Features:
 - Calculates the proportion of granted bits as a function of the number of transmitted bits \(N\).
+- Compares theoretical and observed proportions of granted bits.
-- Evaluates variability across multiple runs to capture the stochastic nature of quantum measurements.
+- Highlights the protocol's robustness through visualization of variability across multiple runs.
 - Outputs a plot with log-scaled \(x\)-axis, showing granted bit proportions and error regions.

-### 2. `B92loop_Alice_bob_13_10_2024.m`
+### 2. `B92_granted_bits_simulation_With_Eve_13_10_2024.m`
-This simulation focuses on the interaction between Alice and Bob in the absence of eavesdropping.
-It evaluates the proportion of "granted bits" while incorporating different probabilities for measurement outcomes.
+This simulation introduces eavesdropping probabilities into the B92 protocol, allowing users to study the effects of an eavesdropper (Eve) on the proportion of "granted bits."
+It uses updated probabilities to reflect potential disturbances caused by eavesdropping attempts.

 #### Features:
-- Compares theoretical and observed proportions of granted bits.
+- Evaluates the impact of eavesdropping on the granted bits proportion.
-- Highlights the protocol's robustness through variability visualization across multiple runs.
+- Captures variability across multiple runs to demonstrate the stochastic nature of quantum measurements.
-- Outputs a plot similar to the first simulation, with clearly labeled axes and legends.
+- Outputs a plot similar to the first simulation, with additional analysis on eavesdropping effects.

 ### Outputs
 Both simulations generate plots showing the proportion of "granted bits" as a function of \(N\), with:
-- Logarithmic scaling on the \(x\)-axis to represent large ranges of \(N\).
+- Logarithmic scaling on the \(x\)-axis for a clear representation of large ranges of \(N\).
 - Shaded regions indicating variability across runs.
-- Titles, legends, and labeled axes for enhanced clarity.

-### How to Use
-1. Install MATLAB.
-2. Download the desired `.m` file from this repository.
-3. Run the script in MATLAB to generate results.

-These codes are designed for educational purposes, providing hands-on insights into the B92 protocol's operation and behavior under varying conditions.